 Serial Port Monitor - log and analyze serial communication

-Another excellent tool from Eltima Software that is designed for debugging serial communication is Serial Port Monitor (SPM).
+Another excellent tool from Eltima Software is Serial Port Monitor (SPM).
+This utility designed for debugging serial communication

 This powerful serial communication software lets you: